Foreign students in Italy

 How to Get an Italian Student Visa

-Italy is one of the European Union member states, so if you come from a country of the EU you are exempted from applying for a visa.
-There are other countries – that aren’t part of the EU – whose citizens are exempt from applying for a visa like Mexico, Uruguay, Venezuela.
-Find out the complete list and the necessary requirements here
+Italy is one of the European Union member states, so if you come from an EU country, you are exempt from applying for a visa.
+There are other countries- that aren’t part of the EU – whose citizens are exempt from applying for a visa, like Mexico, Uruguay, and Venezuela.

-• your valid passport, with an expiration date of at least 6 months after returning to the country
+• A valid passport, with an expiration date of at least 6 months after returning to the country

 And if you want to come and study in Italy for more than 90 days?
-As we already say you have to apply for an Italian student visa.
-Let’s see how you can get your visa.
+As we wrote above, you have to apply for an Italian student visa.

 Italian visa

-If you come from a country different from the European Union member states – like Kenya, the USA, Cambogia, and others – you have to get an Italian student visa to come and study in Italy.
-Let’s see how you can obtain a visa to stay for more than 90 days in Italy.
+If you come from a country different from the European Union member states, like Kenya, the USA, Cambodia, and others, you have to get an Italian student visa to come and study in Italy.

 • The certificate of registration for a course of at least 20 hours per week for the entire period of your stay

-• Proof of total payment of the course
+• Proof of total payment for the course

 • A health insurance policy that covers the entire period of your stay